Salt Lake Temple

 The temple, which cost a total of $3.5 million to build, boasts foundation walls 16 feet thick and 16 feet deep.
 The walls that rise from the foundation are nine feet thick at the base tapering to six feet at the top.
 Particularly noteworthy is the temple's highest spire, reaching 210 feet, which is topped by the famous 12½-foot statue of the Angel Moroni made of hammered copper thickly overlaid with gold leaf and designed by renowned American sculptor Cyrus Dallin.

-In visiting the Salt Lake Temple, please be aware that only members of the Church of Jesus Christ of Latter-day Saints are permitted to enter the temple, but all visitors are welcome to peruse the grounds and admire the stunning workmanship of the building and the serene beauty of its immediate surroundings.
+The temple and grounds are currently under construction, but visitors are welcome to peruse the grounds and admire the stunning workmanship of the building and the serene beauty of its immediate surroundings.

 Some information courtesy the Church of Jesus Christ of Latter-day Saints.